 Let's talk PANTS

 You’ve probably already talked to your child about things like crossing the road safely.
-Talking to them about staying safe from sexual abuse is just as easy with our PANTS rules.
+Talking to them about staying safe from sexual abuse is just as easy with our PANTS rules and Pantosaurus song.

 Swipe across to learn what PANTS stands for

 Your underwear covers up your private parts and no one should ask to see or touch them.
 Sometimes a doctor, nurse or family members might have to.
 But they should always explain why, and ask you if it’s OK first.

 Your body belongs to you.
 No one should ever make you do things that make you feel embarrassed or uncomfortable.
 If someone asks to see or tries to touch you underneath your underwear say ‘NO’ – and tell someone you trust and like to speak to.

 No means no and you always have the right to say ‘no’ – even to a family member or someone you love.
 You’re in control of your body and the most important thing is how YOU feel.
 If you want to say ‘No’, it’s your choice.